Everybody Digs Bill Evans: Background

-Everybody Digs Bill Evans was Evans's second album, done two years after his first record as a leader.
-Though his producer (Orrin Keepnews) had wanted Evans to record a follow-up album to his debut sooner, the self-critical Evans felt he had "nothing new to say" before this album.
+Everybody Digs Bill Evans was Evans's second album as a leader and 30th recording project overall, completed 27 months after his first record as a leader, New Jazz Conceptions.
+Orrin Keepnews had wanted Evans to record a follow-up album to his debut sooner, but the self-critical pianist "resolutely refused to consider himself ready for another effort on his own" before this album.